OnRampOrg/onramp/README.md

 ## Progress

-This project is still being designed and implemented.
-We hope to have a first implementation available on github by then end of the year 2015.
+This branch of the project is out of date and we are in the process of moving to the Django implementation.
+The new version of OnRamp is intended to be more scalable, robust, and secure.

 -----------------------------------